If you are subscribed to my weekly newsletter, among the contents I send every Sunday is my answer to questions sent by readers.

 I am sharing a link with some restaurants offering this option.
 Check it out here.

 4) Weather - We are planning to stay on the last week of August till 1st week of September.
 Is this a good time to be in Paris then?
 I am worried about the climate if it will be too cold for my kids already coming from a tropical climate country.

 Honestly it is hard to tell.
 But in general at the end of August the weather is still pleasant.
 It can be around 20 up to 30°C but to be honest, each year can be a different story.

 At night it can be fresh so I recommend that you bring a cardigan.
 But I will be extremely surprised if the weather is under 17°C. But just in case, bring something for fall season (cardigan, scarf, long pants…)

 5) We are thinking of visiting another city in France.
 Do you have suggestions on "kid friendly" cities that my kids can enjoy?
 We've been to Strasbourg and that is an option.

 Most cities in France are kid-friendly in general, I’m not sure if there are some that are not kid-friendly.
 Strasbourg can be a good option since the vibe is different from Paris.

 In general, any big city with a good transportation system like Lille, Bordeaux, Strasbourg, Lyon, Nice can be a good option.
 If you can drive in France, you can go a bit off track and have more flexibility but the cities I mentioned here are definitely some good options.

 I hope I was able to answer all your questions, Pierre.

 Do you have questions about France or the French language?
-You can send it to me at [email protected] and I’ll pick some of the most useful questions and answer it on the weekly newsletter.
+You can send it to me using the contact form below and I’ll pick some of the most useful questions and answer it on the weekly newsletter.